JasonLi0328/NBA-Analytics-project/README.md

 # NBA-Analytics-project
 --The aim of my project is to value NBA players.
-By constructing a fairly accurate model, I can identify undervalued and overvalued players and make suggestions to managers.<br />
+By constructing a regression model, I hope to identify undervalued and overvalued players and gain better understanding of how NBA players are valued.<br />
---The time frame of this project is from the 2005 season to the present season.
-With 8332 entries and 55 attributes.
-The attributes are listed below.
-Some are from the original data source while others are self constructed<br />
+--The time frame of this project is from the 2005 - 2024 season.
+With 8332 entries and 55 attributes. <br />
+--Conclusion:  <br />
---Conclusion: “points per game” is the single most important stats in NBA, and not surprisingly, it alone could explain 48% of the difference in salary among players.
+1. “points per game” is the single most important stats in NBA, it alone could explain 48% of the difference in salary among players. <br />
-Moving forward, I plan to split the dataset between star players and role players.
-I also intend to try different regression models to try to improve the effectiveness of the models.
+2. 37% of variance is not captured with game related data points, my hypothesis is business related value like fan base and popularity.

 ## Attributes
 ![image](https://github.com/user-attachments/assets/2ca7ba88-c7c1-4ef9-a398-f431b3470869)
 ## Data exploration